Get an A+ in Geometry 101

 Toe-In/Out: This refers to the angle of the wheels/tires when viewed from straight above in relation to the center line of the chassis.
 Toe-in will offer greater straight line stability while toe-out will offer greater initial turn-in and sacrifice straight line stability.
 Again, this is something that can be altered by the shock mounting positions and the bump steer as well as the shock fluid and spring selection.
 Industry standards basically have most vehicles set at two to four degrees of toe-in on the rear of the vehicle for straight line speed while offering a bit of toe-out on the front to compensate for what is usually an under-powered servo in an RTR.

 Ride Height: This is the distance from the ground to the bottom of the chassis on your vehicle while it is at rest.
-The two most popular or readily-accepted ways for setting a vehicle for a ride height measurement are: A) drop a fully loaded vehicle from approximately one foot or B) have the vehicle sitting on the ground and compress the front and rear suspension independently and release.
+The two most popular or readily accepted ways for setting a vehicle for a ride height measurement are A) Drop a fully loaded vehicle from approximately one foot or B) Have the vehicle sit on the ground and compress the front and rear suspension independently and release.
 Whatever your method, the distance between the ground and the belly of your chassis after either method is your ride height.
 A good rule of thumb for ride height is the rougher the track and looser the traction, the more you’ll want.
-Smoother, higher bite tracks will require less ride height.
+Smoother, higher-bite tracks will require less ride height.
 Think about it, high grip plus high CG equals traction roll and that’s not good for anyone except the local photographer and parts salesman.

 Shock Angle: Shock angle refers to the mounting position of the shocks on both the upper and lower mounts.
 Not only are your spring and oil choices important factors in how your vehicle will handle, but they also govern the position in which the top and bottom of your shocks are mounted.
 Let’s break down the front first.
 Up top, the outermost mounting position will offer the sharpest steering response and the sharpest or quickest shock response, while the innermost mounting holes will offer less steering while offering smoother shock response.
 The bottom mounts on the front are pretty much all about cornering.
 Inner mounts will accentuate the vehicle’s low speed steering while outer holes on the bottom in the front will contribute to high speed cornering ability.